majacQ/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 In the API ML, authorization is performed by the z/OS security manager ([ACF2](https://www.broadcom.com/products/mainframe/identity-access/acf2), [IBM RACF](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zos.zsecurity/zsecc_042.htm), [Top Secret](https://www.broadcom.com/products/mainframe/identity-access/top-secret)).
 An authentication token is used as proof of valid authentication.
 The authorization checks, however, are always performed by the z/OS security manager.

-### JWT or JSON Web Token
+### JWT Token

-API Mediation layer can issue a JSON Web Token (JWT) if needed.
-This is useful when specified authentication provider is not providing its own token.
-Each token can be validated against API Mediation Layer using `query` [authentication endpoint](#authentication-endpoints).
+The JWT secret that signs the JWT Token is an asymmetric private key that is generated during Zowe keystore configuration.
+The JWT token is signed with the RS256 signature algorithm.

+You can find the JWT secret, alias `localhost`, in the PKCS12 keystore that is stored in `${KEYSTORE_DIRECTORY}/localhost/localhost.keystore.p12`.
+The public key necessary to validate the JWT signature is read from the keystore.

-You can also use the endpoint `/gateway/api/v1/auth/keys/public/all` (preferred option) and `/api/v1/gateway/auth/keys/public/all` to obtain all public keys that can be used to verify JWT tokens signature in standard [JWK format](https://openid.net/specs/).
+You can also use the `/gateway/api/v1/auth/keys/public/all` endpoint to obtain all public keys that can be used to verify JWT tokens signature in standard [JWK format](https://openid.net/specs/).

 ### z/OSMF JSON Web Tokens Support

 Your z/OSMF instance can be enabled to support JWT tokens as described at [Enabling JSON Web Token support](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zos.v2r4.izua300/izuconfig_EnableJSONWebTokens.htm).
 In this case, the Zowe API ML uses this JWT token and does not generate its own Zowe JWT token.
-All authentication APIs, such as `/gateway/api/v1/login`, `/gateway/api/v1/check`, `/api/v1/gateway/login`, and `/api/v1/gateway/check` function in the same way as without z/OSMF JWT.
+All authentication APIs, such as `/gateway/api/v1/login` and `/gateway/api/v1/check` function in the same way as without z/OSMF JWT.
-Gateway service endpoints `/gateway/api/v1/auth/keys/public/all` and `/api/v1/gateway/auth/keys/public/all` serve the z/OSMF JWK that can be used for JWT signature validation.
+Gateway service endpoint `/gateway/api/v1/auth/keys/public/all` serves the z/OSMF JWK that can be used for JWT signature validation.

 ### API ML truststore and keystore